marc-jones/phd_thesis/content/03_winter/02_global.md

 \end{figure}

 To test if the retention of flowering time genes would affect the observation of Arabidopsis genes tending to have more expressed homologues in Tapidor leaf tissue, this was tested using a subset of flowering time genes.
-In the apex (Figure \ref{figure:3xx:tapvswesflor}a) a higher percentage of Arabidopsis genes have the same number of homologues expressed in both varieties (78.4\ %) relative to the global percentage (75.0\ %).
+In the apex (Figure \ref{figure:3xx:tapvswesflor}a) a higher percentage of Arabidopsis genes have the same number of homologues expressed in both varieties (78.4%) relative to the global percentage (75.0%).
-This suggests that the functions of multiple copies of flowering time genes may tend to be more conserved between varieties that the rest of the genes in the genome, although further validation would be required.
+This suggests that the functions of multiple copies of flowering time genes may tend to be more conserved between varieties than the rest of the genes in the genome, although further validation would be required.
 An alternative explanation is that compensatory expression of homologues occurs more frequently among floral genes.
 The observed bias towards Arabidopsis genes having more expressed genes in Tapidor is slightly exaggerated when floral genes are considered separately (Figure \ref{figure:3xx:tapvswesflor}b).
 These findings reveal that flowering time genes exhibit less variety specific expressed homologue counts in the apex, yet the bias towards Arabidopsis genes having more expressed homologues in the winter variety is slightly exaggerated.